In this article, we will tackle one of the first questions we get asked by our customers. How much does custom software cost to build?

 The Short Answer

-In our experience, the majority of custom software projects fall somewhere between the $40,000 and $250,000 mark to design and develop the application.
+In our experience, many custom software projects fall somewhere between the $50,000 and $250,000 mark to design and develop the application.

 It’s a broad range, and probably not that useful if you are ready to put a number in your budget.
 That’s because software can mean anything from a calculator on your phone to a full enterprise billing system that supports millions of users.
 No two custom-built applications are the same.